sergiofgonzalez/js-application-design/chapter05-modularity-and-dependency-management/README.md

 Illustrates how to work with *Require.js* to handle internal dependencies.
 In the example, we have a web app which uses *Require.js* to load a main module `app.js`.
 That module declares a dependency with another one `lib.js`, which exposes a simple function that transform a string to its uppercase representation.

 ## 020-hello-browserify
 Illustrates how to use `grunt-browserify` to leverage CommonJS modules in the browser.
 In the example, the JavaScript referenced by the HTML page uses `require` to reference a custom module that exports a function.

+## 021-es2015-let
+Illustrates how to use the `let` keyword of ECMSScript 6 (aka ES6, aka ES2015) specification to define variables at block level instead of at function scope.